-The latest press release from the Chartered Institute of Credit Management (CICM) on the Prompt Payment Code (PPC) makes for grim reading.
-17 companies have been removed or suspended from the Code during the past quarter, with some household names being very publicly named and shamed.
+The April 2019 quarterly update from the Chartered Institute of Credit Management (CICM) on the Prompt Payment Code (PPC) made for grim reading.
+17 companies were removed or suspended from the Code during the previous quarter, with some household names being very publicly named and shamed.

 Despite best intentions, late payments are a feature of business and companies responsible for them shouldn’t be portrayed as villains.
 The narrative of evil behemoths stitching up independent businesses is simplistic and unhelpful.
 In fact, the problem tends to stem from under investment in technology rather than a conscious decision to pay suppliers late.